-I don’t know for certain if I’m “flat-footed” or “have high arches,” but I do know that my feet are over 30 years old, and they can’t get away with wearing crappy $8 H&M flats anymore.
+I don’t know for certain if I’m “flat-footed” or “have high arches.”
+I do know that my feet are over 32 years old, and they can’t get away with wearing crappy $8 H&M flats anymore.

 The secret to Tieks and support is that the shoes will mold to your feet.
 Eventually, you will receive some of the support you need right from the sole of the shoe, because it fits you so well.

-As I approach the anniversary of purchasing my Tieks, I decided to do a little math.
-According to my Apple Health app, I took an average of 6,677 steps per day in the past year.
-I wore my Tieks roughly 60% of the time I was walking.
+In my first year of owning Tieks according to my Apple Health app, I took an average of 6,677 steps per day.
+I’m just guessing, but I think I wore my Tieks roughly 60% of the time I was walking.
 Here’s the math:

 6,677 steps * 365 days * 60% of days = 1,462,263 steps